The image comparison algorithm I developed for the service makes use of perceptual similarity by performing the following set of operations:

 Image pairs that passed all the three filters above are similar (with high probability).

-Optimization 2: If searching for very similar images, e.g. strictly resized images, one can decrease color threshold and increase cosine similarity.
-Alternatively increase mask size.
-In general, assuming same size of white sub-regions of masks, smaller masks allow better generalization, e.g. comparing overall color/brightness distribution over the images.
-But such approach may also generate false positives for cases of equal average color values equal by accident.
+Optimization 3: If searching for very similar images, e.g. strictly resized images, one can modify threshold coefficients; alternatively increase mask size.
+In general, assuming same size of white sub-regions of the masks, smaller masks allow better generalization, e.g. comparing overall color/brightness distribution over the images.
+But such approach will also generate more false positives.

-Optimization 4: In addition to color values for hash generation it is also possible to use filter-based values, e.g. by passing an image through an edge detector.
-This allows to integrate over additional visual signals within image/mask sub-regions.
-For example a forest photo will have distinct edge values vs. similar smooth background of similar average color, because trees have leaves.
+Optimization 5a: In addition to color values for hash generation it is also possible to use filter-based values, e.g. by passing an image through an edge detector.
+This allows to count additional visual signals within mask sub-regions.
+For example a forest photo will have distinct edge values compared to some smooth background of the same color (because trees have leaves, thus many edges).
 Such approach allows to distinguish textures.
-The challenge and difficulty is finding optimal coefficients between edge information and color information during the hash comparison step.
+The challenge is finding the optimal coefficient for perceptual significance of edge information vs. color information during the comparison.

-Optimization 5: In the algorithm above white pixels of the masks form small near circular regions.
-Instead it is possible to use more complex subject-specific region shapes.
+Optimization 6: In the algorithm mask sub-regions form small near circular areas.
+Instead it is possible to use more complex subject-specific shapes.
 E.g. face-like masks to detect faces.
-Such masks can be potentially used for image clustering by subject and classification.
+The mask summation regions can also have gray-scale values instead of being pure white.

 Algorithm in Github (Golang): image comparison.